 First established in 1912 by Frederick Sayen and his wife and officially opened to the public in 1991, this municipal park and botanical garden has more than 1,000 azaleas, 500 rhododendrons and 250,000 flowering bulbs, which are featured in an annual spring display.
 The site, which is among the most beautiful day trips in N.J., also has walking trails, gazebos and bridges and is a popular spot for wedding receptions and private parties.
 The garden hosts an annual Azalea Festival in May and is open year-round from dawn to dusk.

 This resort city is the East Coast’s answer to Las Vegas, offering casinos, live entertainment, a boardwalk and shopping.
 Some of the city’s most popular casinos include the Borgata, Caesars Atlantic and Harrah’s Atlantic City.
-Other attractions include the Tanger Outlets, Boardwalk Hall arena, Absecon Lighthouse, Atlantic City Aquarium, Ripley’s Believe It Or Not! and Steel Pier Amusement Park.
-Aside from gambling, many of the casinos feature restaurants, musical performances, burlesque and comedy.
+Other attractions include the Boardwalk Hall arena, Absecon Lighthouse, Atlantic City Aquarium, Ripley’s Believe It Or Not! and Steel Pier Amusement Park.
+Aside from gambling, many of the casinos feature restaurants, musical performances and comedy.

 4265 Atlantic Avenue, Wall Township

 Visitors to this state park can take an old-fashioned steam train or tour Allaire Village, a once-thriving 19th century iron-making community.
 The park has a network of trails that provide opportunities for hiking, biking and horseback riding, plus more than 200 types of wild flowers, trees and shrubs to be spotted.
-Allaire also offers hunting, fishing, canoeing and camping.
+Allaire also offers hunting, fishing and canoeing.

 80 Sculptors Way, Hamilton Township

 At Grounds For Sculpture, visitors can find thought-provoking artworks by renowned and emerging artists around every twist and turn.
-Set among manicured lawns, colorful flowers, lush greenery and calming water elements, trails lead to one discovery after another, including a AAA Three Diamond Rated restaurant.
+Set among manicured lawns, colorful flowers, lush greenery and calming water elements, trails lead to one discovery after another, including a AAA Three Diamond Designated restaurant.

 70 Court Street, Freehold